-According to the ESPEN guidelines on definitions and terminology of clinical nutrition, nutritional care should be provided in a systematic sequence that involves seven distinct interrelated steps, and this systematic sequence is called the nutritional care process [1].
+According to the European Society for Clinical Nutrition and Metabolism guidelines on definitions and terminology of clinical nutrition, nutritional care should be provided in a systematic sequence that involves seven distinct interrelated steps, and this systematic sequence is called the nutritional care process.1

 The first and second steps are malnutrition risk screening and nutritional assessment, which can be conceived as the "caring about" phase of care ethics.
-This first phase requires an ethical element, that of attentiveness, namely a "just and affectionate regard to an individual reality".
-In a practical way, this means that the healthcare professionals identify the need for nutritional care by identifying subjects who are at-risk of malnutrition or are already malnourished, by using an appropriate validated tool in all subjects that come in contact with healthcare services, and by assessing the patient's nutritional status [21,24].
+This first phase requires an ethical element, that of attentiveness, namely a "just and affectionate regard to an individual reality."
+In a practical way, this means that the HCPs identify the need for nutritional care by identifying patients who are at-risk of malnutrition or who are already malnourished by using an appropriate validated tool in all How HCPs can apply the FREDA principles in their daily practice ?